shivadityajatar/Project-9-Honeypot/README.md

 1. amun (9 attacks)
 2. snort (2 attacks)

-## Lastly, file [session1.json](./session1.json) contains all the data collected by Dionaea.
+#### Lastly, file [session1.json](./session1.json) contains all the data collected by Dionaea.
 And file [session2.json](./session2.json) contains all the data collected by amun and snort.

+## Any unresolved questions raised by the data collected

+No such unresolved issue or question raised by the data collected.
+If more wait time was possible more number of attacks could have been observed for `amun` and `snort`.

 ## Resources